-- 1. ALL COORDINATION BETWEEN THE CONTRACTOR AND MAA OFFICES SHALL BE DONE THROUGH THE ENGINEER EXCEPT AS NOTED UNDER EMERGENCY COORDINATION - 2.
-THE CONTRACTOR SHALL PROVIDE THE ENGINEER WITH A CURRENT LIST OF ALL EMPLOYES WORKING ON THE AIRPORT INCLUDING SUBCONTRACTORS.
-THE LIST SHALL BE MAINTAINED CURRENT BY THE CONTRACTOR - 3.
+- 1. ALL COORDINATION BETWEEN THE CONTRACTOR AND MAA OFFICES SHALL BE DONE THROUGH THE ENGINEER EXCEPT AS NOTED UNDER EMERGENCY CONTACT INFORMATION SECTION OF THESE NOTES. - 2.
+THE CONTRACTOR SHALL PROVIDE THE ENGINEER WITH A CURRENT LIST OF ALL EMPLOYEES WORKING ON THE AIRPORT INCLUDING SUBCONTRACTORS.
+THE LIST SHALL BE MAINTAINED CURRENT BY THE CONTRACTOR. - 3.
 CONTRACTOR COORDINATION CONSTRUCTION AND MAINTENANCE OPERATIONS BY OTHERS MAY OCCUR CONCURRENTLY AND IN THE VICINITY OF CONSTRUCTION ASSOCIATED WITH THIS PROJECT.
-THE CONTRACTOR SHALL COORDINATE OPERATIONS AND COOPERATE WITH MAINTENANCE CREWS AND OTHER CONTRACTORS WORKING ON - 4.
-COORDINATION WITH BWI AIRPORT FIRE RESCUE SERVICE (VIA THE ENGINEER): - a.
-THE CONTRACTOR SHALL COMPLY WITH MARYLAND FIRE LAWS, NFPA 1 - UNIFORM FIRE CODE, ; CHAPTER 16, 'SAFETY DURING CONSTRUCTION AND DEMOLITION OPERATIONS' (CURRENT EDITIONS) AND CHAPTER 21, 'AIRPORTS'. - b.
+THE CONTRACTOR SHALL COORDINATE OPERATIONS AND COOPERATE WITH MAINTENANCE CREWS AND OTHER CONTRACTORS WORKING ON THE - 4.
+COORDINATION WITH BWI AIRPORT FIRE RESCUE SERVICE (VIA THE ENGINEER): - g.
+THE CONTRACTOR SHALL COMPLY WITH MARYLAND FIRE LAWS.
+NFPA 1 - UNIFORM FIRE CODE, ; CHAPTER 16, 'SAFETY DURING CONSTRUCTION AND DEMOLITION OPERATIONS' (CURRENT EDITIONS) AND CHAPTER 21, 'AIRPORTS' - b.
 OPEN FLAME, WELDING OR TORCH CUTTING OPERATIONS ARE PROHIBITED WITHOUT FIRST OBTAINING A BWI AIRPORT WELDING AND BURNING PERMIT.
-THE PERMIT IS AVAILABLE AT THE BWI FIRE MARSHAL'S OFFICE 991 CORPORATE BLVD LINTHICUM MD THE PERMIT MAY BE REQUESTED FOR A PERIOD NOT EXCEED THIRTY DAYS.
-PRIOR TO COMMENCING WORK, ANY PERSON CONDUCTING OPEN FLAME/HOT WORK OPERATIONS SHALL BE FAMILIAR WITH THE LATEST EDITION OF NEPA 51B STANDARD FOR FIRE PREVENTION DURING WELDING, CUTTING, AND OTHER HOT WORK.
-ADFOUATE FIRE AND SAFETY PRECAUTIONS MUST BE TAKEN AND THE PROCEDURE APPROVED PRIOR TO COMMENCEMENT OF WORK.
-A FIRE WATCH IS REQUIRED.

-c.
-A HYDRANT USE PERMIT IS REQUIRED PRIOR TO CONNECTION TO ANY AIRPORT FIRE HYDRANT.
+THE PERMIT IS AVAILABLE AT THE BWI FIRE MARSHAL'S OFFICE, 991 CORPORATE BLVD, LINTHICUM, MD 21090.
+THE PERMIT MAY BE REQUESTED FOR A PERIOD NOT TO EXCEED THIRTY DAYS.
+PRIOR TO COMMENCING WORK, ANY PERSON CONDUCTING OPEN FLAME/HOT WORK OPERATIONS SHALL BE FAMILIAR WITH THE LATEST EDITION OF NFPA 51B STANDARD FOR FIRE PREVENTION DURING WELDING, CUTTING, AND OTHER HOT WORK.
+ADEQUATE FIRE AND SAFETY PRECAUTIONS MUST BE TAKEN AND THE PROCEDURE APPROVED PRIOR TO COMMENCEMENT OF WORK.
+A FIRE WATCH IS REQUIRED. - c.
+A HYDRANT USE PERMIT IS REQUIRED PRIOR TO CONNECTION TO ANY AIRPORT FIRE HYDRANT - 5.
+AIRPORT OPERATIONS COORDINATION (VIA THE ENGINEER):